 Motor City Creations, Taylor, $20.00

-"Remember when you were a kid?
-Well part of you still is, and that's why we make Faygo," and perhaps why Motor City Creations makes this collection of candles with the scents of popular Faygo flavors like Orange, Grape, Rootbeer, Cream Soda, Cotton Candy, Redpop, and of course Rock & Rye.
+Faygo remembers when we were kids, and knows that part of us still is.
+That may also be why Motor City Creations makes this collection of candles with the scents of popular Faygo flavors like Orange, Grape, Rootbeer, Cream Soda, Cotton Candy, Redpop, and of course Rock & Rye.
 Each candle is made of soy and burns for 50-80 hours in a reusable jar.

 Records Redone, Lansing, $45.00